Generic Name: sumatriptan succinate

 - feeling weak, drowsy, or tired

-These are not all the possible side effects of Sumatriptan Injection.
+These are not all the possible side effects of sumatriptan.
 For more information, ask your healthcare provider or pharmacist.

 - Store your medicine away from light.